 Linked In is very good both for connecting with and then being able to message people across the industry whose support you may need to help take your career forward.
 It also enables you to continually add to and develop your online CV complete with links to pages where people can hear your music etc. And it is very good for publishing news and articles relevant to your music which might be a lengthy article you want people to read in which you set out ideas and perspectives or it could be a few lines announcing your new single with a link to the video on YouTube and/or the track on Soundcloud.

 Soundcloud is currently the best place to set up a page where people can stream your tracks for free and can choose to register their like of the track (if they have a Soundcloud account) and to repost it on their own pages so more people get to see and hear it.
-At the time of writing the future of Soundcloud is sadly under scrutiny while they try to explore options for advertising.
+Soundcloud appears to have recovered from a period in which its future was uncertain.
+Annoyingly the solution appears to be over-zealous and intrusive adverts which waste my time but I will put up with it if it means the untold hours I have spent building multiple Soundcloud pages for specific purposes have not been in vain!
 If Soundcloud folds, there are other options like Reverbnation (though be prepared to be bombarded with unsolicited emails if you use their services).

 The concept of Social Media Ads is an interesting one.
 I used to use them a lot but have been more reluctant in recent times.
 But they certainly offer a low risk, low cost approach to marketing in which you set the upper limit depending how many days the ad is meant to run for.